rene00/penny/README.rst

 Next, create a Bank Account.
 A Bank Account has a Type such as Savings or Credit Card.
 A Bank Account belongs to an Entity.

 Next, create a Transaction.
-A Transactions is linked to a Bank Account, which in turn is linked to an Entity.
+A Transaction is linked to a Bank Account, which in turn is linked to an Entity.

 A Transaction can also be linked to an Account.
 Accounts have a Type such as Expense or Liability.
 Accounts are also linked to Entities.